deckhouse/sds-replicated-volume/docs/README.md

 - Avoid using RAID.
 The reasons are detailed in the [FAQ](./faq.html#why-is-it-not-recommended-to-use-raid-for-disks-that-are-used-by-the-sds-replicated-volume-module).

 - Use local physical disks.
 The reasons are detailed in the [FAQ](./faq.html#why-do-you-recommend-using-local-disks-and-not-nas).

+- In order for cluster to be operational, but with performance degradation, network latency should not be higher than 20ms between nodes